okeeffed/developer-notes/manual/Kubernetes/Helm.md

 Ensure you update the chart if you need to change the `containerPort` or env variables etc.

+Once the chart is up and running, you can update charts.

 ## 5.3 Setting up Helm Repo with S3

 If you have charts stored on S3: